Athlitiki Enosi Larissa F.C.: Stadium

 AEL FC Arena is the home ground of AEL.
-It is a UEFA 3-star rated stadium and has a seating capacity of 17,118 all covered but it can expeand to 33,000 making it the third largest Stadium in Greece.
+It is a UEFA 3-star rated stadium and has a seating capacity of 17,118 all covered but it can expand to 33,000 making it the third largest Stadium in Greece.
 As well as functioning as a football stadium, Arena also operates as a conference centre and music venue.
 Actual construction of the stadium lasted 14 months, beginning in September 2009 and ended in late November 2010.
 From May 2013 until September 2015, the team played its home games in the old Alcazar Stadium, due to economic disputes concerning the rent of the stadium between the owning company (Gipedo Larissa AE) and the precedent chairman, Evangelos Plexidas.
 On 22 July 2015, the club's former major shareholder Alexis Kougias promised in an interview that the team will return and compete for the season 2015–16 in the Arena.
 Indeed, on 26 August 2015, there was an agreement and an official announcement of the new season's tickets for the stadium.
 The team competed in AEL FC Arena for five years, (until July 2020) when new financial disagreements and tensions arose, this time between Kougias and the owning company of the stadium.
 This led to the team leaving AEL FC Arena once again and returning to a fully renovated Alkazar that was scheduled to host the club's games for the next two seasons.
 On 26 July 2023, there was an official announcement from the club's new owner Achilleas Davelis, that the team will compete once and for all in AEL FC Arena.